AlexanderDudenkov/ChatApp/README.md

 #
 Gson for parsing models/json to and from server.
 #
-This app is built on clean arch, which includes m
+This app is built on clean arch., which includes mvvm arch.
 #